How to complete the PC8 Overseas Application Form

 If you have changed your name since birth or citizenship, you must provide one of the following:

-• If you were born in Australia – a revised birth certificate, marriage certificate or name change certificate issued by the Registry of Births, Deaths and Marriages in the Australian state where you were born or married.
+• If you were born in Australia – a revised birth certificate, marriage certificate or name change certificate issued by the Registry of Births, Deaths and Marriages in the Australian State/Territory where you were born or married.
 Foreign marriage certificates are not acceptable for name change purposes.

 • If you were born overseas – a revised birth certificate, marriage certificate or name change certificate issued by the Registry of Births, Deaths and Marriages in Australia.